 Evidence verification and shortlisting

-Your application will be assessed once, with scores copied to both vacancies.
-We anticipate you will only need to upload evidence once but this is not confirmed at time of writing.
+Your application will be assessed once, with scores copied to both vacancies; you will only need to upload evidence once.
 Shortlisting will either be for both vacancies or neither, you will not be shortlisted for one and not the other.

 Invitations to interview